-If your installation does require an air restrictor or exhaust restrictor or both, these must be installed before you connect your vent system to the stove.
-Again, refer to the venting charts on pages 10-11 to determine the specific restrictor requirements for your specific installation.
+If your installation does require an air restrictor or exhaust restrictor or both, these must be installed be-fore you connect your vent system to the stove.
+Again, refer to the venting information starting on page 10-11 to determine the specific restrictor requirements for your specific installation.
 To install the Air Intake and Exhaust Restrictors please proceed as follows:

-1. Remove the top section and rear panel of the stove by unscrewing the 6 fasteners located on the rear panel.
-2. Remove the vent adapter and starter pipe, attached to the unit by 4 #10 Sheet metal screws each, taking care not to damage the ceramic fiber gaskets.
-3. The exhaust restrictor is installed by placing it through the exhaust outlet pipe and resting it on the internal baffle in the firebox.
+1. Remove the top panel of the stove by unscrewing the 4 decorative fasteners.
+2. Remove the rear panel of the stove.
+3. Remove the Vent adapter attached to the unit by 4 #10 Sheet metal screws, taking care not to damage the ceramic fiber gasket.
+4. The exhaust restrictor is installed by placing it through the exhaust outlet pipe and resting it on the internal baffle in the firebox.
 It is held in place with a movable retainer clip.
 Simply hold the restrictor down against the baffle and push the retainer up and tighten screw to secure the restrictor.
-Note: Please take care to ensure that the exhaust restrictor is centered in the exhaust outlet.
+Note: Please take care to insure that the exhaust restrictor is centered in the exhaust outlet.
 Improper alignment could adversely affect the appearance of the flames.
 Refer to the adjacent photographs for placement of the exhaust restrictor and clip.
-Replace vent adapter before proceeding to next step.

-4. If the air restrictor ring is required, first determine the number of tabs that must be bent open.
+5. If the air restrictor ring is required, first determine the number of tabs that must be bent open.
 Before bending any tabs, align the mounting holes in the ring over the four mounting holes on the back of the stove.
 When selecting the tabs to bend, it is important to maintain the most symmetrical pattern possible.
 The first tabs bent must be opposite each other and oriented horizontally.
 If only one tab is specified, orient the ring over the pilot holes so the split tabs are oriented horizontally and bend up two opposing half-tabs.
 Additional tabs should be evenly spaced relative to the first two.
 With the appropriate tabs bent, re-align the mounting holes in over the pilot holes keeping the proper orientation AND with the bent tabs facing away from the stove body.

-5. Place the vent starter pipe gasket on the back of the stove, aligning the holes in the gasket with the pilot holes on the rear of the fireplace.
-6. Align the inner pipe of the vent starter pipe with the exhaust outlet pipe on the fireplace.
+6. Place the vent starter pipe gasket on the back of the stove aligning the holes in the gasket with the pilot holes on the rear of the fireplace.
+7. Align the inner pipe of the vent starter pipe with the exhaust outlet pipe on the fireplace.
 The vent pipe will fit tightly over the fireplace pipe.
 Gently push the starter pipe on to the fireplace pipe until the outer pipe flange makes contact with the vent pipe gasket.
 Be sure that the holes in the starter pipe flange align with the gasket and pilot holes.
 When the flange contacts the gasket, install the four #10 sheet metal screws to secure in place.
-7. Refit top section and rear panel.